Who is OFFICEUNTITLED?

 He is an alum of the TED speaker series and co-authored a three-year research project with UCLA CityLAB on the Future of Work.
 He serves as an adviser to Black Spectacles, an online learning platform created entirely for architects, and served on the Board of Directors of A+D Architecture and Design Museum in Los Angeles through early 2019.

-Prior to OFFICEUNTITLED, he served as the founding Principal of BNIM Architects’ Los Angeles design studio which he merged with Robert and Anderson.
+Prior to OFFICEUNTITLED, he served as the founding Principal of BNIM Architects’ Los Angeles design studio which he later merged with Robert and Anderson to establish OFFICEUNTITLED.
 Preceding BNIM, Gehle worked at Gensler Los Angeles for almost a decade, where he was a Design Principal and worked closely with OFFICEUNTITLED Principals Robert, Anderson and Green.

 Gehle’s work has been recognized by the American Institute of Architects (AIA), American Institute of Graphic Arts (AIGA), and featured in numerous publications and design journals.
 He earned a Bachelor of Architecture degree from Kansas State University, Manhattan, in 1999.